DevRel-Foundation/.github/profile/README.md

     <strong>What guidance can we expect from the Steering Committee?</strong>
   </summary><br />

-  The Steering Committee will provide expectations, timelines, tools, and regular check-ins for group leads.
+  The Steering Committee provides expectations, timelines, tools, and regular check-ins for group leads.
 In addition, we’ll be available via the [Discord community](https://discord.com/channels/1255563562449899573/1286611262989533255) for questions as they arise.
 </details>

 ## Governance Playbook